p1n9u/Capstone/README.md

 - Then, in the emergency situation, the patient's appropriate first-line treatment will be taken and survival rates will rise extremely.

 [ 2.
 Development Goals ]
-- Proper network selection for low-cost, low-power, continuous data, low-latency, wide-range -- : LTE-MTC
+- Proper network selection for low-cost, low-power, continuous data, low-latency, wide-range : LTE-MTC
+- Maintaining EKG data that ensures minimum quality for high-quality remote care for outpatients compared to in-hospital patients

 |Network|Compatibility|
 |:---|:---|